Avoiding Shell Injection in Ruby, Python and PHP.

 I recently found a shell injection bug in some Ruby-gem I use.

-Shell injections scare me since a long time and I usually prefer to whitelist certain characters/patterns rather than to blacklist.
+Shell injections have scared me for a long time and I usually prefer to whitelist certain characters/patterns rather than to blacklist.
 This means that the system fails to the save side.
-Unfortunally it usually does fail - my whitelisting is to rigorous and data that would not cause any problems gets rejected.
+Unfortunally it usually does fail – my whitelisting is to rigorous and data that would not cause any problems gets rejected.
 So I decided to take the opportunity to investigate how to prevent shell injection in my favorite scripting language (Python), the language I found the problem in and finally the language that I can not avoid (PHP).

 Ruby